 They can eat composting piles, rotten food in the trash bin and streets, animal carcasses, and sneak into the garden or farm for fruits and vegetables.
 They can even eat leeches and other insects, too.
 So, it’s not easy to eliminate them in your house through dehydration and starvation.

-That said, the best way to get rid of them in the house is through rat poison or through the help of a professional pest control service.
+That said, the best way to get rid of them in the house is through rat poison or the help of a professional pest control service.
 This is not required, but professionals are experts in handling pest infestation.

 How Do You Know If Rats Are Gone in the House?